 On owner-occupant loans, the Lender will require that Borrowers submit utility bills and/or other documentation annually to prove occupancy during the term of the loan.
+For CDBG, some loans may have income and housing cost evaluations, which require a household to document that they are not able to make amortized loan payments, typically every five years.
 These loan terms are incorporated in the original Note and Deed of Trust.
 On HOME-funded loans, annual occupancy verification will occur between August 1 and 15 of each year for the term of the loan.